-You might wish to fight for a higher amount of your shared assets if you were financially restricted or taken advantage of during the marriage.
-After proving domestic violence, you may also use this as support for your right to alimony, as well as a higher amount of support for a more extended period.
+You might wish to fight for more of your shared assets if you were financially restricted or taken advantage of during the marriage.
+After proving domestic violence, you may also use this as support for your right to alimony and a higher amount of support for a more extended period.

-Establishing that you and/or your children were victims of physical, psychological, or sexual abuse can support you receiving full legal and physical custody of the children.
+Establishing that you and/or your children were victims of physical, psychological, or sexual abuse can support you in receiving full legal and physical custody of the children.
 It may also provide leverage for you to ask for your child’s other parent to only have supervised visitation.

-Separate from any civil claims you may file, domestic violence can lead to criminal charges.
-Domestic violence is illegal in North Carolina, though it is not a singular crime.
-Domestic violence is any offense between individuals with certain relationships.
-It may be assault, battery, stalking, harassment, or a sex offense.
+Separate from any civil claims or your divorce, domestic violence is illegal in North Carolina.It is also not a singular crime.
+For example, you or a former partner can be charged with assault, battery, stalking, harassment, or a sex offense.

-Domestic violence may be between
+Domestic violence may be between: